 - Victory Day, August 30, 2022

 - Republic Day, October 29, 2022.

 During public holidays, most businesses in Turkey are closed.
 While national holidays usually last one day, which does not have to conflict with business plans, religious holidays may affect your travel plans.
 Ramadan and the Sacrifice Holiday are very lively, and there may be heavy traffic.
 People travel to their families; business hours are different, and the fasting period is a time of rest for Turks.
-It would be best if you postponed inquires with Turkish businesspeople.
-Turks are a very family-oriented people; therefore, they are reluctant to work on holidays.
+It would be best if you postponed inquiries with Turkish businesspeople.
+Turks are very family-oriented people; therefore, they are reluctant to work on holidays.
 They prefer to spend time with their family and celebrate holidays in traditional ways.